The Canon M50 and the Canon M50 Mark II are some of Canon’s best selling mirrorless cameras.

 Best of all, Canon has not gone the way of other brands’ mirrorless offerings that seem to keep getting larger and larger with each release.
 With each development – each camera, each lens – Canon has always kept the mirrorless ethos to heart – small and light, and well-built.

-Fast forward to 2020, the Canon EF-M system has slowly, but surely, rounded out its lens line-up, partly thanks to Sigma announcing that its trio of fast f/1.4 prime lenses will be made available for the Canon M cameras.
+Fast forward to 2021, the Canon EF-M system has slowly, but surely, rounded out its lens line-up.
+Although some of that is thanks to the Sigma lenses for Canon EF-M. Sigma is the first major lens-maker to make third-party lenses, with the release of its trio of fast f/1.4 prime lenses for the Canon M50.

-We’ve rounded up the best lenses for the Canon M50, M6, M5, M200 and the EF-M mount system below.
+We’ve rounded up the best lenses for the Canon M50 Mark II, M6, M5, M200 and the EF-M mount system below.

 Best macro lens for the Canon M50